Medical Coding and Billing: Is it right for you?

 Pros:

 • Medical billing and coding specialists are in high demand.
-The Bureau of Labor Statistics projects that the employment of medical records and health information technicians will grow by 15 percent from 2016 to 2026, which is much faster than the average for all occupations.
+The Bureau of Labor Statistics projects that employment of medical records and health information technicians will grow by 7 percent from 2024 to 2034, much faster than the average for all occupations.

 • Most medical billing and coding specialists work full-time in an office setting.